 Here are some red flags to look out for when dealing with fake candidates.

 Mention of too many or unrealistic job skills

-Fake candidates frequently include too many in-demand skills in their resumes to appear as highly qualified prospects.
+Fake candidates frequently include too many in-demand skills in their resumes to appear as highly qualified prospect.
 As a result, keep an eye on candidate resumes with an excessive number of skills.

 Mention of inadequate contact information

 When screening candidate resumes, ensure that all vital candidate details such as name, permanent address, phone number, and email address are provided.
 Fake candidates are more likely to provide limited contact information if any at all.
 Before moving forward, double-check all of the candidate’s details.